 19th November 2020

 toob has been rolling out its full-fibre network and connecting customers to faster, more reliable broadband in Southampton since the end of 2019.
 With the network roll-out progressing well, toob has identified the next towns where it will be deploying its network.
 Detailed planning has commenced across 10 towns across Hampshire and Surrey, including Camberley, Farnborough and Guildford.
-With build activity due to start in Spring 2021, the first customers are expected to be connected to next generation full-fibre broadband by Summer 2021.
+With build activity due to start in Spring 2021, the first customers are expected to be connected to next generation full-fibre broadband by the end of Summer 2021.

 toob is providing individuals, families and businesses with access to the increased speeds and reliability of full-fibre networks. toob customers receive over 900 Mbps download and upload speeds for a price of £25 per month for 18 months.
 This is £16 less than the average monthly consumer bill including line rental, which is not required with toob broadband (source: Ofcom, Review of pricing practices in fixed broadband, 2019).